MehediMK/MarkVault/CONTRIBUTING.md

 - **Testing**: Add unit tests or improve test coverage for critical functionalities.
 - **Refactoring**: Optimize the code for better performance and readability.

+## Branch Protection Rules

+To ensure a stable and secure codebase, the following branch protection rules are enforced:

+### `main` Branch
+- All changes must be submitted via pull requests.
+- At least one review is required before merging.
+- All status checks must pass.
+- Direct pushes and force pushes are not allowed.
+- Branch deletion is prohibited.

+### `feature/*` Branches
+- Pull requests are required for merging into `main`.
+- Force pushes are allowed for development flexibility.
+- Developers have write access to their feature branches.

+If you encounter issues with these rules, please contact the repository maintainers.

 ---

 #### **6. Code Style and Standards**